heaths/azcrypto/README.md

 }
 ```

+You can also create a `Client` from a JSON Web Key ([JWK]) using `NewClientFromJSONWebKey`.
+No attempt to connect to Azure Key Vault or Managed HSM will be made.

 ## Key concepts

 The `Client` will attempt to download the specified public key when first used.
 This will improve throughput while reducing the risk of getting throttled by Key Vault's [rate limits].